Zachary firefighter died in morning crash while headed to work

 ZACHARY – A city fireman here died on his way to work in a crash outside of the parish.

 The Zachary Fire Department told WBRZ Friday, it would set up honorary escorts as the fireman’s body was transported to the coroner’s office.
-The Advocate has identified the fireman as 36-year-old Douglas Glass.
+The fireman has been identified as 36-year-old Douglas Glass of Osyka, Mississippi.

+"He came in to work everyday with a smile," Zachary Fire Chief Danny Kimble said.
+"He was there to help anyone and everybody they had going on.
+He sat back listened and observed, didn't jump to conclusions.
+He always made me proud."

 The crash happened in St. Helena Parish early Friday morning.
 The wreck was not related to the fireman’s duties – he was on his way to his shift in Zachary when the crash occurred, authorities said.
 Glass was killed after his vehicle struck a tree that had fallen across the road.